TheGazette/DevDocs/basket/add-to-basket.md

 [Home](../home.md)

 # The Gazette Add To Basket #

-These end points are only available to authenticated Users, user needs  to [register](../authentication/registration.md) and [sign-in](../authentication/sign-in.md).
+These end points are only available to authenticated Users, user needs  to [create an account](../authentication/registration.md) and [sign-in](../authentication/sign-in.md).

 User must have the appropriate access to see the basket details.
 See also [Checkout](checkout.md).